 Now Available at WiseCare in our Severna Park location

-WiseCare has a FAA-designated Aviation Medical Examiner (AME) on staff to perform a required medical exams for certificates.
+WiseCare has an FAA-designated Aviation Medical Examiner (AME) on staff to perform required medical exams for certificates.

 FAA Aviation medical exams for certificates are a requirement for most pilots to legally utilize privileges of pilot certificates.

 An appropriate and current medical certificate must be maintained by any individual acting as pilot in command or any other necessary crew-member of an aircraft (exceptions are for ultralights, gliders, and free balloons).
 This includes airline, commercial and private pilots plus student pilots with solo flight privileges.